codeclimate/codeclimate-rubocop/config/contents/layout/rescue_ensure_alignment.md

-This cop checks whether the rescue and ensure keywords are aligned properly.
+Checks whether the rescue and ensure keywords are aligned properly.

 ### Example: